zmrdko/linuxcnc-ethercat/documentation/pdos-and-syncs.md

 exist on this specific device.
 So we need to manually handle mappings, *and* there are a lot of conditionals to control which objects get mapped.

+## Performance

+The one possible issue here is performance--I suspect (but haven't verified) that our EtherCAT library will look for existing PDO sync mappings and pick the smallest one that covers the PDO objects that we care about, *and then sync everything listed in that PDO*.
+So, if we have a device that lists 50 objects in a PDO config and we only want 1, then we're going to end up copying way more data than we care about, slightly increasing the average cycle time and adding overhead.

+Does it matter?
+It depends on the use case, the actual device, and its default configuration.
+Most of the basic Beckhoff devices have fairly simple mappings, and frequently provide both a "compact" PDO (with only the data itself) and a larger PDO with status information.

+Adding one extra byte to an existing frame travelling over 100 Mbps Ethernet takes an extra (8 bits / 100 Mbits/second) = 80ns.
+Modern CPUs will probably only take a cycle or two extra, if even that, depending on alignment and what else is being copied at the same time.
+So a few extra bytes probably don't matter at all.
+Even a hundred extra bytes would probably not make a difference in the vast majority of cases in systems with a 1ms cycle time.
+But, there's no reason to be *overtly* wasteful here.